Nuna7/vhc-dash/docs/user.md

 ### Registration

 Registration on the dashboard is processed in the form of a request, subject to approval by site administrators.
-To register, you must navigate to `/register`, accessible via. the link on either the login portal or the **Quick Links** section of the footer.
+To register, you must navigate to `/register`, accessible via either the link on either the login portal or entry in the **Quick Links** section of the footer.

 A registrant is prompted for the following details (mandatory fields in bold):

 - **Unique user ID**
 - **Unique email ID**
-- ORCiD
+- **ORCiD ID**
 - Phone no.
 - **Passkey**
-- Comments (for the approving authority)
+- Comments (for the benefit of the approving authority)

 > [!NOTE]
 > Once set, the ORCiD cannot be updated